-|Nasal discharge or congestion||8%||11%|
+Nasal discharge or congestion

-Selected laboratory abnormalities experienced by therapy-naive (≤56 days of antiretroviral therapy) pediatric patients are listed in Table 6.
+Selected laboratory abnormalities experienced by therapy-naive (less than or equal to 56 days of antiretroviral therapy) pediatric subjects are listed in Table 6.

 ANC = Absolute neutrophil count.

 ALT (>10 x ULN)

 AST (>10 x ULN)

 Lipase (>2.5 x ULN)

 Total amylase (>2.5 x ULN)

-In a randomized, double-blind, placebo-controlled trial in HIV-1-infected women and their neonates conducted to determine the utility of Zidovudine for the prevention of maternal-fetal HIV-1 transmission, Zidovudine syrup at 2 mg/kg was administered every 6 hours for 6 weeks to neonates beginning within 12 hours following birth.
-The most commonly reported adverse reactions were anemia (hemoglobin <9.0 g/dL) and neutropenia (<1,000 cells/mm3).
-Anemia occurred in 22% of the neonates who received Zidovudine and in 12% of the neonates who received placebo.
-The mean difference in hemoglobin values was less than 1.0 g/dL for neonates receiving Zidovudine compared to neonates receiving placebo.
-No neonates with anemia required transfusion and all hemoglobin values spontaneously returned to normal within 6 weeks after completion of therapy with Zidovudine.
-Neutropenia in neonates was reported with similar frequency in the group that received Zidovudine (21%) and in the group that received placebo (27%).
-The long-term consequences of in utero and infant exposure to Zidovudine are unknown.
+In a randomized, double-blind, placebo-controlled trial in HIV-1-infected women and their neonates conducted to determine the utility of zidovudine for the prevention of maternal-fetal HIV-1 transmission, zidovudine oral solution at 2 mg per kg was administered every 6 hours for 6 weeks to neonates beginning within 12 hours following birth.
+The most commonly reported adverse reactions were anemia (hemoglobin less than 9 g per dL) and neutropenia (less than 1,000 cells per mm3).
+Anemia occurred in 22% of the neonates who received zidovudine and in 12% of the neonates who received placebo.
+The mean difference in hemoglobin values was less than 1 g per dL for neonates receiving zidovudine compared with neonates receiving placebo.
+No neonates with anemia required transfusion and all hemoglobin values spontaneously returned to normal within 6 weeks after completion of therapy with zidovudine.
+Neutropenia in neonates was reported with similar frequency in the group that received zidovudine (21%) and in the group that received placebo (27%).
+The long-term consequences of in utero and infant exposure to zidovudine are unknown.

 6.2 Postmarketing Experience

 Back pain, chest pain, flu-like syndrome, generalized pain, redistribution/accumulation of body fat [see Warnings and Precautions (5.7)].

-Gastrointestinal: Dysphagia, flatulence, oral mucosa pigmentation, mouth ulcer.
+Constipation, dysphagia, flatulence, oral mucosa pigmentation, mouth ulcer.

 Sensitization reactions including anaphylaxis and angioedema, vasculitis.

 Aplastic anemia, hemolytic anemia, leukopenia, lymphadenopathy, pancytopenia with marrow hypoplasia, pure red cell aplasia.

 Hepatitis, hepatomegaly with steatosis, jaundice, lactic acidosis, pancreatitis.

 Increased CPK, increased LDH, muscle spasm, myopathy and myositis with pathological changes (similar to that produced by HIV-1 disease), rhabdomyolysis, tremor.

 Anxiety, confusion, depression, dizziness, loss of mental acuity, mania, paresthesia, seizures, somnolence, vertigo.

 Dyspnea, rhinitis, sinusitis.

-Changes in skin and nail pigmentation, pruritus, Stevens-Johnson syndrome, toxic epidermal necrolysis, sweat, urticaria.
+Changes in skin and nail pigmentation, pruritus, Stevens-Johnson syndrome, toxic epidermal necrolysis, sweating, urticaria.

 Amblyopia, hearing loss, photophobia, taste perversion.

 Urinary frequency, urinary hesitancy.

 7.1 Antiretroviral Agents

-Some nucleoside analogues affecting DNA replication, such as ribavirin, antagonize the in vitro antiviral activity of Zidovudine against HIV-1; concomitant use of such drugs should be avoided.
+Some nucleoside analogues affecting DNA replication, such as ribavirin, antagonize the in vitro antiviral activity of zidovudine against HIV-1; concomitant use of such drugs should be avoided.

-Concomitant use of Zidovudine with doxorubicin should be avoided since an antagonistic relationship has been demonstrated in vitro.
+Concomitant use of zidovudine with doxorubicin should be avoided since an antagonistic relationship has been demonstrated in vitro.

-Clinical studies of Zidovudine did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger subjects.
+Clinical studies of zidovudine did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger subjects.
 Other reported clinical experience has not identified differences in responses between the elderly and younger patients.
 In general, dose selection for an elderly patient should be cautious, reflecting the greater frequency of decreased hepatic, renal, or cardiac function, and of concomitant disease or other drug therapy.

 8.6 Renal Impairment